FSK-8002 Scientific writing – why and how? - 3 ECTS

-Through lectures and assignments, the course will give basic skills in writing, reviewing and publishing scientific articles.
+Through lectures and assignments, the course will give basic skills in writing, reviewing and publishing of scientific articles.
 Course participants will learn more about the guidelines and practices behind authorship, the general process of publishing, how to use sources and open research data.
 During group work, participants will practice their skills in how to structure and edit scientific text, as well as to practice the process of peer-reviewing.

-- know the structure of a scientific article and the writing process
+- know the structure of a scientific article

 - know the guidelines and practices behind authorship & the publishing process